All dashboards are completely customizable to the user. They can be edited at any time. Users can customize their reports by:

 To add data to a visualization, double click a data option or drag a drop it to the editor.
 Add any data desired for a single visualization before moving to the editor.

-Users can add multiple visualizations to one dashboard page.
-To add a visualization, click the visualization icon from the Edit Mode header at the top of the screen and a make a selection for the type of visualization to add.
+from the Edit Mode header at the top of the screen and a make a selection for the type of visualization to add.
 Learn more about formatting visualizations.

 Rearranging Visualizations